-We are proud to introduce a new safer & quicker way of hearing clearly again which is suitable for all ages.
+We are proud to introduce a safer & quicker way of hearing clearly again which is suitable for all ages.

 Ear Wax is a very common problem and can cause a lot of distress.
 Until now the ways of removing wax was slow and usually involves going to the hospital for difficult wax removal.

 Microsuction utilises a tiny vacuum instead of water as is done in ‘syringing’.
 It is proven to be a safer method than syringing and more effective.
 Another advantage is that it can also be used for people who cannot have their ears syringed for various medical reasons.

 Science of Wax